bigeasy/strata/diary.md

 How are we handling an obtained lock followed by a failed read?
 Who unlocks?
 Right now it propagates all the way up the stack.

+Surprised that I'm not holding locks or double releasing, which is great.
+At some point I must have put a lot of thought into this.

+It would be better to hold an additional lock when forking a descent so that the page for a descent always holds a lock.
+Currently, the descent takes ownership after it descends an initial level.
+This allows descent forking to work.
+The fork won't hold a lock on a page unless it descends a level.
+Also, to keep the descent algorithm simple, and to account for the initially unlocked page, we descend from a dummy branch page that has the root branch page it's only child and the index is set to the only child.
+I don't know which came first, the dummy page, or leaving the first page unlocked, but skipping unlocking on the first descent accounts for both cases.

+Our shared lock is already reentrant, obviously.
+Sequester needs to either provide for a reentrant exclusive lock, but that would mean tracking the "thread" with an id of some sort.
+If an exclusive lock is from the same "thread" it is acquired as a reentrant exclusive lock, otherwise it is queued to run after the current exclusive lock is released.
+Shared locks won't care about the "thread", but will still accept the id so that the interface is consistent.

+An interface that will permit incrementing the lock count that works for both shared and exclusive would be simpler, but we won't be able to bandy about the word reentrant.
+The concept probably requires more complexity, which we would have to add in order to have a problem that reentrancy could solve.

 ## Records and Keys

 I'd imagined to use Strata to create a database that stores objects and the keys